oracle-livelabs/converged/obaas/check-processing/check-processing.md

     }</copy>
     ```

    In the interface, you define methods for each of the endpoints you want to be able to call.
-As you see, you specify the request type with an annotation, the endpoint path, and you can sepcify path variables and the body type.
+As you see, you specify the request type with an annotation, the endpoint path, and you can specify path variables and the body type.
 You will need to define the `Journal` class.

    In the same directory, create a Java class called `Journal.java` with the following content: